unicorn-bi/Unicorn-Speller-Hybrid-Black/UnicornSpeller.md

 **Attention:** <br/> If the **Data Acquisition Configuration** dialog states that an unrecommended Bluetooth adapter or no Bluetooth adapter is detected, please connect the recommended Bluetooth adapter that was shipped together with your Unicorn and disconnect all other Bluetooth adapters.
 Also, disable a possibly built-in Bluetooth adapter.
 Otherwise, the Unicorn might not work properly.
 Search again for connected Unicorns when the recommended Bluetooth adapter is connected.

 You can select a different Unicorn Brain Interface by selecting the desired serial number from the drop-down list.
-When a connection could be established, the **Connection State** indicator changes its state to Device found and reads the configuration of the Unicorn Brain Interface (see **Error!
-Reference source not found**.).
+When a connection could be established, the **Connection State** indicator changes its state to Device found and reads the configuration of the Unicorn Brain Interface.

 <p align="center">
 <img src="./img/Img7.png" alt="drawing" width="600"/><br/>